BazingaOo/IMDB_/Sprint 4.md

 Cypress test video - 90sec max

 [Backend unit test video](https://youtu.be/ZRYLe-DpBHs)
-We saw the annoucement that do not link an outside link, but these videos are more than 100M, so we can just upload on the YouTube.
+We saw the annoucement that do not link an outside webside, but these videos are more than 100M, github cannot allow us to upload.
 Sorry about that.

 [Link to API Documentation](https://github.com/BazingaOo/IMDB_Clone/tree/main/backend%20API)